gabest11/reolink_firmware_patcher/README.md

 ./_pack.sh <firmware.pak>

+This will create <firmware_patched.pak> where the build number is increased by one, else the camera will not see it as an update.
+After the update, it will still say it is on the old version, because the version files were not modified, so you can continously update it with the trick.

 ### Unbricking

 I am not responsible for any damages.
 If you brick your device, you have to take it apart and find the UART solder points and use U-Boot commands to restore it.